swanjr/zsearch/README.md

 on the homepage page.

 # Test Suite
 All testing was done with RSpec model, request, and system specs.
+SimpleCov is run during the specs to check code coverage, which is required to be above 95%.
+After running all specs with `bundle exec rake spec`, the coverage report can be found under the "coverage" directory.

 Run all specs
 ```shell